Reduce Energy Use and Earn Bill Credits

 Smart Meters (AMI) have a blue label while standard meters have a red label.

 Can I enroll in multiple IM Power Rewards programs?

 Yes, you can help save even more by joining other IM Power Rewards programs.
 However, you cannot participate in the following when enrolled in IMPower Rewards: iControl.

 - Critical Peak Pricing

 What are the Terms & Conditions?

 How do I unenroll from IM Power Rewards: iControl?

 There is no penalty for not participating in events.
-You must remain in the program until October 2022.
-If you want to unenroll at that time, send an email requesting to end your participation in the IM Power Rewards: iControl.
+You must participate in the program for at least 12 months.
+If you want to unenroll at that time, send an email requesting to end your participation in IM Power Rewards: iControl.
 Once you unenroll, you will not receive bill credits.

 *During Peak Energy Use events, exercise discretion and consider health impacts when reducing energy use.
 Your actual savings will vary, so there is no guarantee of savings.

 Product offerings and rebates are subject to change without notice.
 See the specific rebate application for Terms & Conditions.